Class II Injection Wells

 The Preferred Way to Protect Water Sources, the Environment, and our Communities

-Class II Injection Wells safely dispose of millions of gallons of water obtained during oil and natural gas production.
-They return water brought to the earth’s surface during drilling back to where it came from.
+UIC Injection Wells safely dispose of millions of gallons of brine obtained during oil and natural gas production.
+They return produced fluids brought to the earth’s surface during production back to where it came from.
 Nothing is more important than preserving our environment.
-Safe disposal of the salt and freshwater that’s produced during oil and gas production is crucial to protect our water and soil from contamination.
+Safe disposal of the production brine from oil and gas production is crucial to protect our water and soil from contamination.

 Why We Need Injection Wells

-Drilling then continues below the casing down through the injection zone.
-Once this is complete, a third layer of protection is created by adding another protective pipe (referred to as injection tubing) and firmly cementing it into place from top to bottom.
-An injection packer, which is similar to a drain plug, is used near the bottom of the tubing to seal it against the casing.
+Drilling then continues below the casing down through the injection zone and casing is again cemented to the injection run.
+Injection fluids are pumped through another string of pipe called tubing.
+An injection packer is used near the bottom of the tubing to seal it against the casing.
 This packer prevents water from entering the space between the tubing and casing when water is injected.